-1 Introduction
+3.1 Introduction

-Economists analyzing urban economics questions commonly use geographic units as they come from the Census Bureau, e.g. Metropolitan Statistical Areas (MSAs).
-The Census Bureau, in turn, typically uses arbitrarily-defined political boundaries to construct its reporting units.
-The Census Bureau has numerous constituents it must satisfy with its reporting.
-It is unlikely that in its determination of reporting unit boundaries, it would place high priority on what would be best for research in urban economics.
-Put in another way, there is likely to be measurement error between the economic units that researchers want and the reporting units such as MSAs that the Census Bureau provides.
+Economists analyzing urban economics questions commonly use geographic units from the Census Bureau; for example, metropolitan statistical areas (MSAs).
+The Census Bureau, in turn, typically uses arbitrarily defined political boundaries to construct its reporting units.
+The Census Bureau must satisfy numerous constituents with its reporting.
+In its determination of reporting unit boundaries, the Census Bureau would not be likely to place a high priority on what would be best for research in urban economics.
+Put another way, there is a high probability of measurement error between the economic units that researchers want and the reporting units such as MSAs that the Census Bureau provides.